microsoft/copilot-camp/docs/pages/extend-message-ext/00-prerequisites.md

 ### Step 1 - Download the sample code

+In a web browser navigate to [sample source code selecting this link](https://download-directory.github.io/?url=https://github.com/microsoft/copilot-camp/tree/main/src/extend-message-ext/Lab01-Run-NW-Teams/Northwind).
+You get a prompt to download a ZIP file with the sample project.

+Save the ZIP file on your computer.

+Extract the ZIP file contents.

+Open Visual Studio Code.
+In Visual Studio Code:

+From the File menu choose the Open folder... option

-Please download [sample source code here](https://github.com/microsoft/copilot-camp/tree/main/src/extend-message-ext/Lab01-Run-NW-Teams/Northwind) and open the project root folder **Northwind** in Teams Toolkit
+Open the project root folder **Northwind** in Teams Toolkit

 These labs will refer to this as your "root folder" since this is where you'll be working.

-### Step 3 - Set up accounts in Teams Toolkit
+### Step 2 - Set up accounts in Teams Toolkit

 Now select the Teams Toolkit icon in the left 1️⃣ .
 If it offers options to create a new project, you're probably in the wrong folder.
 In the Visual Studio Code file menu select "Open Folder" and directly open the **Northwind** folder.
 You should see sections for Accounts, Environment, etc. as shown below.